What are undescended testicles?

 - an increased risk of trauma and injury to the testes during normal activity

 - poor self-image due to the scrotum not looking normal

 If the testes don’t descend by themselves, or your child develops an undescended testicle, in most cases an operation will be recommended.
 During this procedure, called orchiopexy, the surgeon will gently stretch the cord and bring the testicle down into the scrotum.
 Your baby or child will be under anaesthesia and, in most cases, will be able to go home the same day.

 Resources and support

-If you think your baby has an undescended testicle, talk to your doctor, child health nurse or call healthdirect on 1800 022 222 to speak to a registered nurse.
+If you think your baby has an undescended testicle, talk to your doctor, child health nurse or call healthdirect on 1800 022 222 (known as NURSE-ON-CALL in Victoria) to speak to a registered nurse.

 Learn more here about the development and quality assurance of healthdirect content.

 Last reviewed: September 2020